(press play for audio)

 My most recent trip to hell wasn’t nearly as bad as I thought it would be.
 The bunk beds were pretty bad but the faces had a lot more hope than I remember having on my first trip through Hades.
 I even saw a few smiles.
 My face might have worn one.
 It was the best I could do to be polite, not because I wasn’t happy to see my fellow tormented souls but because it’s hard to smile in hell.
 It’s hard to smile while exorcising my demons all the while watching others spawn their own.
 How much brutality and lawlessness will erupt from them I don’t know, but I do know they’re in it just like I am.
 Those boys and I are all on our journey through hell together and yesterday they were coping much better than I was.
 They were playing basketball.
 I was staring at the bars.

-Yesterday, I visited a Juvenile Detention facility for the first time in 32 years.
+Yesterday, I visited a juvenile detention facility for the first time in 32 years.
 My first trip, I told you about (see My First Night In MacLaren Hall).
-A friend from high school whom I hadn’t spoken to in years contacted me out of blue here in Heaven.
+A friend from high school whom I hadn’t spoken to in years contacted me out of the blue here in Heaven.
 She offered me an invitation to Hell.
 It was as though she were Persephone offering to share in her pomegranate seeds or a Siren calling me to wreck on her shore.
 I couldn’t help but wonder why Jenn would invite me to revisit many of my nightmares; even knowing if Hades ever need offer invitations for a return trip, I was at the top of the list.

 In truth, it’s not that visiting Juvy is anything like seeing the dead nor is it not a noble request.
 In fact, when I told friends about the invitation they were excited.
 They thought it an honor to spring hope to suffering souls and they’re right…for anyone who hasn’t already been to the bottomless pit.
 For me, however, it was revisiting my vomit.
 It was going back to my shackles after I had finally broken free.
 Once I reminded my forgetful friends of this, they changed their tone.
 I think it’s easy to see why a kid wouldn’t want to go back to his bruises or a freed soul its cell.